richie256/rtl-schedule/README.md

 # TODO List

 - [x] Finalize the coding.
-- [ ] Adding GitHub Automated actions.
+- [ ] Fully test GitHub Automated actions.
 - [ ] Add 24h expiration for the zip file.
 - [ ] Indicate how to find a stop code.
 - [ ] Create a Docker container registry.